Improving ASR Fairness for Cleft Lip and Palate Speech: A Study on Severity-Aware Data Mixing: Experimental setup, and results

 \subsection{Experimental results}

-This section presents the performance analysis of three different ASR models GMM-HMM, XLS-R, and Whisper on CLP and normal speech.
+This section presents the performance analysis of three different ASR models GMM-HMM, XLSR and Whisper on CLP and normal speech.
 The results are evaluated using WER and PER, and further analyzed for fairness across different severity levels.
 The initial cross-testing experiments indicate that WER and PER increase as speech severity worsens.
 When trained and tested on normal speech, the models achieve low WER values, but performance degrades significantly when tested on CLP speech, particularly in the severe category.
-Augmenting training data with CLP speech from different severity levels improves fairness but does not fully close the performance gap.
-The fairness analysis shows that Whisper consistently performs better than XLS-R and GMM-HMM, particularly for the NMCPC dataset, whereas GMM-HMM is more suitable for AIISH due to its better performance on child speech.
+Mixing training data with real CLP speech from different severity levels improves fairness but does not fully close the performance gap.
+The fairness analysis shows that Whisper consistently performs better than XLSR and GMM-HMM, particularly for the NMCPC dataset, whereas GMM-HMM is more suitable for AIISH.

 The following subsections provide a detailed breakdown of ASR performance for each model.